 A Heritage of Trust

-The Bank of LaFayette has been your hometown bank for more than 100 years!
-During our first century of service we have built a legacy of trust that continues to be the foundation of how we do business.
+The Bank of LaFayette has been your hometown bank for over 122 years!
+During our first century of service, we have built a legacy of trust that continues to be the foundation of how we do business.
 We've served many generations with exceptional customer service.
 We'll be here to serve many more.

 The Bank of LaFayette received its original charter from the state of Georgia in 1889.
 Founded by a group of local investors from the LaFayette and south Walker County area, the bank did not actually begin business for another ten years.
 On July 18, 1899, The Bank of LaFayette opened for business in a location on the west side of the town square.
 Originally a one story building, the bank was located where The Bouquet Shop is today.
 The original leaded glass window with "BANK" spelled out can still be seen today.
 Total deposits that first day were $2,064.38.
 Early leaders of the bank included J.E.
 Patton and James P. Shattuck.

 In 1907, a new three story building was erected by the bank on the corner of Main St. and Patton St. (named after Mr. Patton) on the location of the old Globe Hotel.
 On February 1, 1908, the business was transferred to the new location where it remains today.
 The Walker County Messenger described the building as "a handsome three story building, built of pressed brick and stone.
 The bank fixtures are finished in oak, with marble wainscoting, tiling floor, and metal ceiling.
 The building is steam heated throughout, lighted with electricity, and has water connections."